CA Local Documents Digitization Project

 • Elizabeth MacLeod, Internet Archive, Senior Manager of Satellite Digitization Services

-• Nick Norma, Internet Archive, Scribe Technician
+• Nick Norman, Internet Archive, Scribe Technician

 • Savannah Dewberry, Internet Archive Scribe Technician